yberreby/rgo/CONTRIBUTING.md

 **Run tests** with `cargo test` after your committing your changes.

 We use [`rustfmt`](https://github.com/rust-lang-nursery/rustfmt) to maintain a consistent style throughout the project.
-Please run it on your code before submitting a PR.
+Please run the latest version of `rustfmt` on your code before submitting a PR.

 Put tests for a module in a separate file named `test.rs`, and import them like so from the module you want to test: